 Then the world went black.

 Thank you for reading Chapter 8 from The Speaker!
-Don't forget to check out the other freebies and sign up to gain access to the VIP goodies!
+Be sure to check out the other freebies!
+Sign up below to become a VIP and gain access to exclusive goodies!